nul-one/fusecry/README.md

 FuseCry conf file
 -------------------------

-This is a file where FuseCry stores information about encryption for particular ROOT or single encrypted file.
+This is a json file where FuseCry stores information about encryption for particular ROOT or single encrypted file.
 It will default to `.fusecry` when mounting or `FILE_NAME.fusecry` when encrypting single file.
-Decryption won't work without this file, so it must not be lost.
+**Important**: Decryption won't work without this file, so it must not be lost.
 It is safe to share this file, it won't help attackers in any way.
-When mounting ROOT to MOUNTPOINT, this file will not be accessible on the mountpoint side.
+When mounting ROOT to MOUNTPOINT, this file will not be accessible (visible) on the mountpoint side.

 how does it work?
 -------------------------